k3jph/k3jph.github.io/docs/migration/MEDIA-ARCHIVE-REPORT.md

 - Canonical route: `/media/`
 - Compatibility: `/media` continues to resolve to the same directory route.
 - No `/media/archive/` route was created.
+- The native archive is included explicitly in site search and both XML sitemaps.
 - No homepage destination or Writing architecture was changed.